giorgosfatouros/Appliances-Energy-Load-Prediction/README.md

 A SVM-based regression model
 A decision trees (random forest)

-as data used the house's temperature, humidity  and weather conditions from UCI(https://archive.ics.uci.edu/ml/datasets/Appliances+energy+prediction).
+as data used the house's temperature, humidity  and weather conditions from UCI.
+DOWNLOAD THE DATA SET HERE: https://archive.ics.uci.edu/ml/datasets/Appliances+energy+prediction

 The project includes: